Fractional Chern insulator with higher Chern number in optical lattice

+Effective magnetic fluxes and complex hopping amplitudes can be engineered using artificial gauge fields and Floquet techniques~\cite{WOS:000344631400043,PhysRevLett.107.255301,WOS:000494944200009}.
+Interlayer tunneling between the $A_1$ and $B_2$ sublattices is realized via Raman-assisted coupling with tailored phases~\cite{PhysRevLett.107.255301}.
 To detect the FQAH response, center-of-mass drift measurements can be employed, where the drift velocity is proportional to the transverse conductance $\sigma_{xy}$~\cite{PhysRevLett.125.236401}.
 Additionally, Bragg spectroscopy through measuring the dynamic and static structure factors can further identify FCI states~\cite{WOS:001025264100004}.